Schedule and Room Assignments

 Quarter(s): 1,2,3,4

 This is a complete course in high school Algebra I which will cover fundamental concepts in algebra and provide a solid foundation of mathematical literacy, problem solving, reasoning, and critical thinking skills that are necessary for the exploration of more advanced and rigorous topics in mathematics.
 This course is designed to emphasize the study of algebraic problem-solving with the incorporation of real-world applications.
 Topics in Algebra I include number systems, linear systems, rational numbers, complex numbers, exponents, roots, radicals, quadratic equations, polynomials, factoring, absolute values, ratios, and proportions.
 In addition, the course will cover solving and graphing systems of functions, linear equations, and inequalities.
 Students will explore these topics through class discussions, practice problems, and open-ended problem-solving.
 Prerequisite: Students should have a solid foundation in pre-algebra topics in order to take this class.
-Workload: Students should expect to spend 1.25-1.75 hours per day on reading, review, and homework on most non-class days.
-Homework assignments will run on a 13-day cycle in this class with: a new unit introduced on a Friday (day 1), lecture on Wednesday (day 6), questions and answers on the next Friday (day 8), and homework due the next Wednesday (day 13).
-After introduction of a new topic (day 1), students will be expected to read the assigned section and look through worked, sample problems before the lecture the following Wednesday (day 6).
-Solutions will be provided for some homework problems, but students are expected to show all steps of all work.
+In addition, students should be capable of copying the sample problems and solutions worked in class on the white board to his/her own notes as examples for completing homework.
+Workload: Students should expect to spend 1-1.5 hours per day on reading, review, and homework on most non-class days.
+Homework assignments will run on a 7-day cycle, with assignments posted on Thursdays and due the following Thursday.
+Students are advised to start homework once it is assigned (i.e., not wait until the night before it is due).
+Weekly homework assignments will be of a length that a student should be able to complete them in two or three at-home work sessions.
+Solutions will be provided for some homework problems, but students are expected to show all steps of their work.
 Assignments: The Canvas online class management system will be used to post assignments and scores.
 Students should have their own e-mail address in order to be set up as users of the Canvas system.
 Parents can also be set up as Canvas guests/observers for purposes of tracking the student's progress and workload.
-Assessments: In this class, the instructor will assess a student's progress by checking that weekly homework sets are complete and giving periodic take-home tests; class participation is also strongly encouraged.
+Assessments: Student progress will be assessed by: (1) The instructor checking that weekly homework sets are attempted and complete and (2) detailed grading of periodic take-home tests.
 Parents will be able to view accumulated points awarded in the class for the purpose of determining a parent-awarded course grade.
+See the instructor's webpage for detailed homework and test policy, including late work and re-work.
 Textbook: Students should purchase or rent the required textbook for this class: Algebra I: Expressions, Equations, and Applications by Paul A. Foerster.
 It is available in a few different editions, each of which is virtually identical: 2nd edition (ISBN-10 020125073X, ISBN-13 978-0201250732), 3rd edition (ISBN-10 0201860945, ISBN-13 978-0201860948), and Classic edition (ISBN-10 020132458X, ISBN-13 978-0201324587).
 It is also available under the title Foerster Algebra I, Classics edition (ISBN-10 0131657089, ISBN-13 978-0131657083).
 A calculator is not needed for this course.
 Credit: Homeschool families may wish to count this course as a complete credit in Algebra I for purposes of a high school transcript.

 11:00 am-11:55 am